Mining maquis: Flora

 Around 1,140 plant species have been identified in mining maquis, 89% of which are endemic.
 It is the environment with the highest rate of endemism in New Caledonia (88%).
 In terms of diversity, it ranks second for terrestrial environments after the humid forests.
 The flora of mining maquis grows on soils poor in nutrients and rich in potentially toxic minerals.
 These soils accumulate heat and retain little rainwater.
 The plants of the mining maquis have slow growth and adaptations which allow them to survive in these very difficult conditions.
 They are very tolerant of toxic minerals and their glossy, leathery leaves are drought resistant.

-Fourteen genera of plants are found on mining maquis: Beaupreopsis, Beltaria, Corbassona, Eriaxis, Garnieria, Iteiltima, Myricanthe, Myrtastrum, Neocallitropsis, Nephrodesmus, Normandia, Oceanopapaver, Peripterygia, Solmsia, Trouettea, as well as the section Neo-caledonicae of the genus Oxalis.
+Fourteen genera of plants are found on mining maquis: Beaupreopsis, Deltaria, Eriaxis, Garnieria, Myricanthe, Myrtastrum, Neocallitropsis, Nephrodesmus, Normandia, Oceanopapaver, Peripterygia, Planchonella, Pycnandra, Solmsia, as well as the section Neo-caledonicae of the genus Oxalis.

 The abundance of endemic species and genera in the flora specific to mining maquis reflects its age.
 This flora possesses elements contemporaneous with or prior to the establishment of the periodotites, some 30 million years ago.
 Before that time, evolutionarily similar groups must have already occupied sites unsuitable for the development of the dense humid forest, such as on exposed ridges, eroded soils, and hydromorphic zones.